FilecoinFoundationWeb/filecoin-foundation/src/content/digest/from-participant-to-organizer-how-community-led-activities-drive-innovation-in-decentralized-systems.md

     title: summary
     card: summary
-  title: "From Participant to Organizer: How Community-Led Activities Drive
-    Innovation in Decentralized Systems"
+  title: "From Participant to Organizer: How Community-Led Activities Drive Innovation in Decentralized Systems"
-  description: Decentralized ecosystems thrive on diverse participation and
-    in-person events, which foster stronger connections, shared insights, and collaborative problem-solving, driving global and local community growth.
+  description: "Harnessing the Power of Decentralized Ecosystems — The strength of decentralized ecosystems lies in their broad participation and spirit of sharing.They are built on the diversity of thought and experience brought by..."
 ---

 ## Harnessing the Power of Decentralized Ecosystems